kingo132/a51m-r2-5700m-hackintosh/README.md

 # ChangeLog

+### 20220808
+Great thanks to @TechProgenitor.
+This Hackintosh is incredibly perfect now after his modification and advice.
+1. Fixed trackpad guesture problem.
+2. Fixed all the sound card related problem.

 ### 20220726
 1. Fixed Lid sleep/wake and Battery indicator problem.
 By switching SSDT-EC-USBX-DESKTOP.aml to SSDT-EC-USBX-LAPTOP.aml.
 2. Added boot chime of a Windows ME/2000 boot sound, which is my favorite.